Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/my-course.md

 ![](/img/2.15.png)

-3. Apabila Anda sudah join kedalam room Live Session, maka akan diarahkan ke tampilan Jitsi seperti gambar di bawah ini
+3. You will be redirected to the Jitsi interface, where you can participate in the session.

 ![](/img/2.16.png)

-3. You will be redirected to the Jitsi interface, where you can participate in the session.
+4. You are now able to conduct a Live Session

 **d.
 Document**